 Born in Moscow in 1914, her father was a relative of Tipu Sultan, the ruler of the Kingdom of Mysore.
 Her father was also a teacher of Universal Sufism, and she was raised to be a staunch pacifist.
 When Khan was six years old, the family moved to France, where she studied at the Sorbonne and the Paris Conservatory and began her career as a writer.

-In 1940, after the outbreak of the Second World War, her family fled to England, and it was there that Khan decided she wanted to do her part to help the fight against the Nazis.
+In 1940, after the outbreak of World War II, her family fled to England, and it was there that Khan decided she wanted to do her part to help the fight against the Nazis.
 She joined the Women’s Auxiliary Air Force, where she trained as a wireless radio operator.
 Three years later, in 1943, she was recruited to the British Special Operations Executive.

 Although her superiors initially doubted she was well-suited for this kind of work, citing her small physical stature and temperamental personality, she was undoubtedly committed to the work.
 Having already received radio training at the Women’s Auxiliary Air Force, Noor Khan sped through her courses and was an adept signaler.
 In June of 1943, after only four months of training, she was stationed in Paris, sending information back to Britain under the code name “Madeline.”

 Unfortunately, almost immediately after she arrived in Paris, all the other radio operators were captured.
 Rather than be extradited, she stayed there alone for four months, relaying important spy traffic back to Britain from all over Paris, all the while evading capture by the Germans.

 She was eventually betrayed by a double agent, which led to her capture by the Nazis.
 They held her for questioning at the SD Headquarters in Paris, but even in the face of torture, she refused to give up any information to the Nazis.
 Instead, she fed them false information.
 In addition to withstanding Nazi questioning, she also made several escape attempts.